Sanofi-IADC/konviw/README.md

 ## Use cases

 - Headless CMS via Confluence
-- Corporate Blogs
+- Corporate blogs
-- Cool Tech sessions with stunning Presentations on the Web
+- Cool tech sessions with stunning presentations on the Web

 ### Roadmap